 where $\hat{R}_{k}$ and $\hat{X}_{k}$ are the unbalanced three-phase resistance matrix and reactance matrix of line $k$.
 More details of these two variables can be found in \cite{zhang2021two}.
 Constraints (\ref{eq: NBS active generation}) and (\ref{eq: NBS reactive generation}) give output power of grid-following (GFL) IBRs:

-where $\Omega_{\mathrm{GFL_s}}$ is the restored GFL IBRs set, and $P_{i, \phi, t_s}^{\mathrm{G}, setpoint}$ and $Q_{i, \phi, t_s}^{\mathrm{G}, setpoint}$ are the calculated power outputs setpoints for these IBRs.
+where $\Omega_{\mathrm{GFL_s}}$ is the restored GFL IBRs set, and $P_{i, \phi, t_s}^{\mathrm{G}, setpoint}$ and $Q_{i, \phi, t_s}^{\mathrm{G}, setpoint}$ are the calculated power outputs setpoints for these IBRs from results of the optimization problem \eqref{eq: restoration objective}.
 During restoration, the output power of inverter-based GFL IBRs is typically set as a fixed value determined by system operators \cite{gpst2023ibr}.
 Based on this, we constrain these IBRs' output to match the dispatch results of the restoration model.
 For grid-forming (GFM) IBRs, constraints (\ref{eq: BS initial active power}) and (\ref{eq: BS initial reactive power}) limit the active and reactive power outputs when $t_s=1$: